Harvey3141/ofxHelpBox/README.md

 # ofxHelpBox

-Openframworks addon for opening a text file in a new window.
+Openframeworks addon for opening a text file in a new window.

 ### Required addons